Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: RELATED WORK

-It is also worth mentioning a line of work that considers the coordination of a fleet of several gliders for achieving effective sampling.
-We note, however, that the objective in these works is different from planning an efficient route to a destination.
-A control law that allows a formation of three gliders to maintain an equilateral triangle structure was formulated in~\cite{lekienGliderCoordinatedControl2008}, which can be used to determine gradients of properties such as temperature and salinity.
-A general approach for the control of a mobile sensor network such as a fleet of gliders was developed in~\cite{leonardCollectiveMotionSensor2007}.
-The latter method was successfully applied in the ASAP trial~\cite{leonardCoordinatedControlUnderwater2010}, which deployed $6$ Slocum gliders over $24$ days covering a total distance of $3270$ km.
-However, this required $14$ interventions from human pilots to adjust the motion patterns based on weather forecasts.
+A control law allowing a formation of three gliders to maintain an equilateral triangle structure was formulated in~\cite{lekienGliderCoordinatedControl2008}.
+It can be used to determine 3-dimensional gradients of ocean properties such as temperature and salinity.
+A general approach for controlling a mobile sensor network such as a glider fleet was developed in~\cite{leonardCollectiveMotionSensor2007}.
+The latter method was successfully applied in the Adaptive Sampling and Prediction (ASAP) trial~\cite{leonardCoordinatedControlUnderwater2010}, which deployed $6$ Slocum gliders over $24$ days covering a total distance of $3270$ km.
+However, this required $14$ interventions from human pilots to adjust the motion patterns based on ocean forecasts.
+The work~\cite{hanAntColonyBasedCompleteCoveragePathPlanning2020} considered the problem of planning paths for a fleet of gliders such as to achieve complete coverage of the sampling area.
+Ant colony optimisation was used for altering preset paths in order to avoid obstacles.
+In simulation, the method yielded shorter paths with less consumed energy.
+We note that these approaches focus on the mission-level objectives, and are complementary to our work, which addresses the lower-level problem of navigation planning